salesforce-marketingcloud/FuelSDK-Node-REST/README.md

     * `callback` - see apiRequest options
     * Request method will be overwritten by these methods.
 It will be set to same value as the name of the method used

+###Callbacks v.
+Promises

+While future versions will disallow using callbacks and promises together, at the moment it is possible to do.
+This will lead to **unexpected behavior**, and you should only one;
+callbacks **OR** promises.

 ## Setting up the client

 ```js